 Where should I keep my emergency cash?

-You may however invest smaller portions of your funds in shorter term CDs for the higher interest yield.
+You may however invest portions of your funds in shorter term CDs for the higher interest yield.
 Just make sure at least one month worth of expenses is available at all times.
 Sometimes you can even park your money in a brokerage account.
-They may pay higher rates, but you will have to resist any temptation or sales pitch to invest the funds.
+You may be able to find a higher yield here, but you will have to resist any temptation or sales pitch to invest the funds.

 I have other assets I can use in an emergency, why do I need an emergency fund?